chaoweifang/PFE/readme.md

 ### Citation

-If you use this code, please citing the following papers:
+If you use this code, please cite the following papers:

 @inproceedings{yu2015piecewise,title={Piecewise flat embedding for image segmentation}, author={Yu, Yizhou and Fang, Chaowei and Liao, Zicheng},